La otra alcoba

-La otra alcoba (The other bedroom) is a 1976 Spanish film written and directed by Eloy de la Iglesia.
+La otra alcoba is a 1976 Spanish film written and directed by Eloy de la Iglesia.
 It stars Patxi Andión, Amparo Muñoz and Simón Andreu.
 The plot follows the beautiful wife of a prosperous business man who starts an affair with a man of a humble background in order to have the child that she cannot have with her sterile husband.

 The film was shot in Madrid and Navacerrada.